Stephen Goodson

 Stephen Mitford Goodson (1948 - 4 August 2018) was a South African banker, author and politician who was the leader of South Africa's Abolition of Income Tax and Usury Party.
 He stood as a candidate for the Ubuntu Party in the 2014 General Elections.
-Goodson has authored a total of 7 books on banking and history.
+Goodson authored a total of 7 books on banking and history.

 Banking

-He was a director of the South African Reserve Bank (2003–12) and previously a financial consultant in Pringle Bay.
+He was a director of the South African Reserve Bank (2003–2012) and previously a financial consultant in Pringle Bay.

-Despite his career, Goodson has also been an active commentator with regards to the problems of the central banking system, writing the book A History of Central Banking and the Enslavement of Mankind, published by Black House Publishing Limited.
+Despite his career, Goodson was also an active commentator with regards to the problems of the central banking system, writing the book A History of Central Banking and the Enslavement of Mankind, published by Black House Publishing Limited.
 In this book, the author narrates a brief history of finance and central banking in the Western world, from the Roman republic to the 2008 financial crisis, and maintains the existence of an international Jewish conspiracy to control nations through banking, led mainly by the Rothschild family from the 19th century onward.
 With reference to historical sources and events, Goodson therefore argues against what he deems to be the "scam" of the central banking system, advocating instead for the debt-free issuance of money by the governing body of the state.